Profiles and research interests of my group members.

 In her spare time Claudia enjoys rowing, (latin) dance and theatre (watching as well as getting engaged herself).

 Dr Jessica Hedge

-Jess is a postdoctoral scientist working within the Nuffield Department of Medicine at the University of Oxford.
+Jess is a former postdoctoral scientist working within the Nuffield Department of Medicine at the University of Oxford.
 She is interested in the evolutionary dynamics of measurably evolving pathogens and uses phylogenetic methods to explore a variety of evolutionary processes, including the origin and evolution of different norovirus lineages and the emergence of drug resistance in Mycobacterium tuberculosis.
 Her work also focuses on the effects of recombination on the reconstruction of the evolutionary history of bacterial populations.